The Klau PPK for Accurate Aerial Surveying without Ground Control Points (GCPS)

 Absolute geolocation accuracy table of DJI P4PRTK

 The absolute geolocation accuracy table shows the initial positioning accuracy of the image coordinates.
 Some suppliers provide misleading information and do not publish the absolute accuracy of the initial image positions.
-If image coordinates are not computed precisely or their accuracy is degraded as a result of RTK link interruption (see the right-hand table), then a few ground control points will be required to correct for this uncertainty.
+If image coordinates are not computed precisely or their accuracy is degraded as a result of RTK link interruption (see the right-hand side table), then ground control points will be required to correct for this uncertainty.